 What kind of assignment are students working on?

-The assignment should be focused on building professional partnerships in China or Southeast Asia for a Dutch company or organization.
+The assignment should be focused on building professional partnerships in China , Southeast Asia or South Korea for a Dutch company or organization.
 During the minor, the student team is required to have made a minimum of 15 appointments in the designated destination (e.g. visit companies or meet with industry specialists).

 Most assignments fall into one of the two following categories: